Glasses Explore by Tobii, marketing mockup

 Career advancement

-My contributions to Oculid’s success led to a promotion offer during the Tobii acquisition, which surprised me because I didn’t ask for it, but made me really happy because it validated my work, showing the trust and recognition from my team.
+My contributions to Oculid’s growth and product quality enhancement led to a promotion offer during the Tobii acquisition.
+I was surprised by the offer, as I hadn’t asked for it, but it made me really happy, as it reflected the trust and recognition placed in me by my team.

 After Oculid’s acquisition in 2023, I started working for Tobii remotely.
 I led UX initiatives to develop various AI-powered SaaS solutions that leverage eye tracking to help companies analyse user behaviour, attention and intent on mobile devices, but also on desktop and different location settings.